DLLM Agent: See Farther, Run Faster: Abstract

 \section{Abstract}

 Diffusion large language models (DLLMs) have emerged as an alternative to autoregressive (AR) decoding with appealing efficiency and modeling properties, yet their implications for agentic multi-step decision making remain underexplored.
-We ask a concrete question: when the generation paradigm is changed but the agent framework and supervision are held fixed, do diffusion backbones induce systematically different planning and tool-use behaviors, and do these differences translate into end-to-end efficiency gains?
-We study this in a controlled setting by instantiating DLLM and AR backbones within the same agent workflow (DeepDiver) and performing matched agent-oriented fine-tuning on the same trajectory data.
-This yields diffusion-backed \emph{DLLM Agents} and directly comparable AR agents.
-Across agent benchmarks and case studies, we find that, at \textit{comparable accuracy}, DLLM Agents are on average more than \textit{30\% faster} end to end than AR agents, with certain cases exceeding $8\times$ end-to-end speedup.
-Conditioned on solving the task correctly, DLLM Agents also require substantially fewer interaction rounds and tool invocations, consistent with higher planner hit rates that converge earlier to a correct action path and exhibit less backtracking.
-We further identify two practical considerations for deploying diffusion backbones in tool-using agents.
-First, naive DLLM policies are more prone to structured tool-call failures, necessitating stronger tool-call-specific training to reliably emit valid schemas and arguments.
-Second, for multi-turn agent inputs that interleave context and action spans, diffusion-style span corruption requires adjusting attention masking to avoid spurious context-action information flow; without such mask alignment, performance degrades.
-Finally, we analyze attention dynamics across workflow stages and observe paradigm-specific coordination patterns, providing evidence that diffusion-backed agents express stronger global planning signals during multi-step reasoning.
+We ask a concrete question: when the generation paradigm is changed but the agent framework, supervision, and interaction budget are held fixed, do diffusion backbones induce systematically different planning and tool-use behaviors, and how do these differences interact with task structure?
+We study this in a controlled setting by instantiating DLLM and AR backbones within the same agent workflow (DeepDiver-v2) and performing matched agent-oriented fine-tuning on identical trajectory data.
+Across BrowseComp-zh and open-ended tasks, we find that at comparable final accuracy, DLLM Agents are on average more than 30\% faster end-to-end, requiring fewer interaction rounds and tool invocations.
+Conditioned on success, DLLM trajectories exhibit substantially fewer conflict-correction events and reduced backtracking, indicating earlier global alignment of constraints.
+Beyond efficiency, we uncover a structural interaction between generation paradigm and task topology.
+AR agents perform better on linear multi-hop chains that favor sequential dependency propagation, whereas diffusion-backed agents show clear advantages on constraint-intersection and evidence-reconciliation problems that require simultaneous multi-constraint coordination.
+This suggests that generation paradigms induce distinct structural inductive biases in multi-turn reasoning.
+We further identify two practical considerations for deploying diffusion backbones in tool-using agents: increased susceptibility to structured tool-call violations and sensitivity to context–action masking alignment.
+Overall, our results indicate that diffusion backbones alter not only decoding speed but the allocation of reasoning commitments, leading to qualitatively different planning dynamics in agentic workflows.